 Editor's Note: How to secure that a UE does not wait indefinitely for completion of the network slice-specific authentication and authorization is FFS.

 Editor's Note: How the AMF rejects the S-NSSAI(s) for which the NSSAA has failed or has been revoked is FFS.

+If a DNN is associated with only one S-NSSAI which is subject to NSSAA then the UE shall not initiate PDN connection in the EPS.

+If a DNN is associated with more than one S-NSSAIs and atleast one S-NSSAI is not subject to NSSAA, then UE is allowed to establish PDN connection for the DNN in EPS.